About the author#

 Woodworking is one of my latest hobbies, which I took up so that I could build a cockpit for my racing simulator.
 It’s not perfect, but it works.

-My favorite video games are racing sims like PC2 and F1 22.
+My favorite video games are racing sims like Project Cars 2 and the F1 series.

-I’ve had my license and a small motorcycle for a couple of years now and it brings me unbridled joy outside the winter months.
+I have a small motorcycle (Ninja 300) and it brings me unbridled joy outside the winter months.

 Beyond my professional tools, I also have a passing interest in Ocaml, Prolog, and Rust, though my experience with them is very shallow.
 I adore Linux and it’s all I’ve used for well over a decade.
 I love open source and when I can, I donate to projects that I use.

-Most of my interests involve me making stuff: writing, music, painting, pottery - anything.
-I’m not good at any of it, which is part of the point.
-I’ve spent enough time worrying about perfection that I try to relax and focus on the task when I’m indulging in a hobby instead of constantly trying to be more efficient and improve.
+Most of my interests involve me making stuff: writing, music, woodworking, pottery - anything.
 I’m a fan of musicals and I like to sing, and I have a skateboard that I regularly injure myself on.

 I don’t read often, but when I do, it’s Tolkein; I love The Silmarillion.